-My research is focused German morphosyntax and the grammar-graphemics interface.
+My research is focused German morphosyntax.
 My approach is cognitively oriented, theory-driven (as opposed to data-driven), and empirical.
 I use corpus-linguistic and experimental methods.
 I also have an interest in statistical methods and their foundations in the philosophy of statistics.
 I’m the principal creator of a suite of very large web corpora (COW).
 In my future research, I will focus on the epistemological foundations of linguistics and fundamental problems of theoretical and empirical paradigms in linguistics.
+In fact, I’m currently writing a book about the end of linguistics.

 I have a broad teaching experience (both in German and English) in German Linguistics and English Linguistics as well as General/Theoretical Linguistics and Computational Linguistics.